karypun/hof-examples/apps/date-component/README.md

 ## Getting started

-Create a directory called date-component and use the [hof-generator](https://github.com/UKHomeOfficeForms/hof-guide/blob/master/source/documentation/getting-started.md) to create your app
+Create a hof app called date-component

 Currently the app loads to a name page with a field `input[type=text]`.
 We will remove this and create a step that displays a date of birth.